jjsauma/flask/README.md

 http://127.0.0.1:5000/form.

 This will show a window asking for the parameters for this report.
 Dates should be written using the format ‘YYYYMMDD’.

-- All parameters are mandatory and should follow the format ‘YYYY-MM-DD HH:MM’ for dates and lowercase for strings.
-- To run, it is necessary to run python in terminal window, music_report.py file and parameters for start, end and channel, like in the following example: python music_report.py '2018-01-01 10:00' '2018-02-25 13:45' 'rte'